Northern Vancouver Island Explorer

 Itinerary/Overview

-Your journey begins in Campbell River, a small town on the central east coast of Vancouver Island known as the Salmon Capital of the World.
-Enjoy a morning hike in Elk Falls Provincial Park - through the old-growth forests and across the suspension bridge to view the impressive waterfall as it tumbles into the canyon below.
-You then begin the scenic drive "up-island" (~2.5 hours), through small towns with breathtaking views of the coastal mountains.
-Telegraph Cove is today's destination, a quaint fishing village that was established in 1912 as a one-room telegraph station.
-Over the years, a salmon saltery and sawmill were established along with a school and general store.
-Many of the historic buildings still stand, built on stilts above the water and connected by a boardwalk.
-After checking into your lodge room for the night, the evening is free to wander the village, watch the fishermen come and go, and visit the Whale Interpretive Museum, art gallery, and coffee shops.
-Enjoy dinner on the boardwalk featuring local specialties and fresh seafood.
-Meals included: n/a.
+Start your day in Campbell River, known as the Salmon Capital of the World.
+Enjoy a morning hike in Elk Falls Provincial Park, where you can walk through old-growth forests and cross a suspension bridge to view a stunning waterfall.
+Then, embark on a scenic drive "up-island" (approximately 2.5 hours), passing through small towns with breathtaking views of the coastal mountains.
+Your next destination is Telegraph Cove, a quaint fishing village established in 1912.
+Many historic buildings, built on stilts above the water and connected by a boardwalk, still stand.
+After checking into your lodge, spend the evening exploring the village and coffee shops.
+Enjoy dinner on the boardwalk with local specialties and fresh seafood.

 On a locally-guided tour, you'll set off in the morning towards Cape Scott Provincial Park on the northwestern tip of Vancouver Island.
 Cape Scott spans 115km of scenic, rugged shoreline, with vast stretches of white sand beaches surrounded by lush old-growth forests.
 A logging road takes you from Port Hardy across the island to San Josef Bay, where a boardwalk through the dense forest brings you out to the beach.
 Spend the next few hours exploring the 2km beach and unique geology of the area - including impressive sea stacks, tidal pools, and sea caves.
 Your guides share stories of the local environment and the history of the area, including attempts by the Danish to settle here in the late 1880s.